Dapfen/ioBroker.sec-smart/README.md

 ## sec-smart adapter for ioBroker

-Integrate the SEC Smart Gateway
+Integrate the SEC Smart Gateway from SEVentilation https://www.dezentrale-lueftung.com/

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later.